ganboing/clic-config/vnc/readme.md

 ## Configure It in CLIC ##

-Simply download the "xstartup" file from the same directory in Github to your "~/.vnc" directory.
+Simply download the "xstartup" and "metacity" from the same directory in Github to your "~/.vnc" directory.
 Curl and chmod will do the job by

 ```
 curl https://raw.githubusercontent.com/ganboing/clic-config/master/vnc/xstartup --create-dirs -o ~/.vnc/xstartup
+curl https://raw.githubusercontent.com/ganboing/clic-config/master/vnc/metacity --create-dirs -o ~/bin/metacity
 chmod +x ~/.vnc/xstartup
 ```